agentmodels/agentmodels.org/chapters/3b-mdp-gridworld.md

 GridWorld.draw(params, {labels: params.labels, trajectory : out});
 ~~~~

 In a world with stochastic transitions, the agent sometimes finds itself in a state it did not intend to reach.
-The functions `agent` and `expUtility` (inside `mdpSimulateGridworld`) implicitly compute the expected utility of actions for every possible future state -- including states that the agent will try to avoid.
+The functions `agent` and `expectedUtility` (inside `mdpSimulateGridworld`) implicitly compute the expected utility of actions for every possible future state -- including states that the agent will try to avoid.
 In the MDP literature, this function from state-time pairs to actions (or distributions on actions) is called a *policy*.
 (For infinite horizon MDPs, policies are functions from states to actions, which makes them somewhat simpler to think about.)

 The example above showed that the agent chooses the long route (steering clear of the steep hill).
 At the same time, the agent computes what to do if it ends up moving right on the first action.
 (The code below doesn't prove this; it just illustrates what the agent would do it moved right.)